 Booking code: OV05

 Hanoi is a busy city in Vietnam.
-However, the surroundings are great places for day tour.
+However, the surroundings are great places for a day tour.
 In fact, the best way to escape Hanoi and experience this region is on motorbikes or scooters.
 Join us on private day tours around Hanoi on two wheels and you will ride a lesser known Hanoi.

 Click here to watch a clip from our Hanoi motorbike tour in one day to Ba Vi mountain and Duong Lam ancient village in early 2016.
 In case you want to watch more videos please check our YouTube channel.

 Believe it or not, you could have a fun adventure on two wheels in within one day.
 Even it’s not possible to get very far from Hanoi but we would try to design a loop.
-Here are some possibilities (see description of places below to decide where you want to ride):
+Here are some possibilities (see the description of places below to decide where you want to ride):